-The most common risk of electrocutions comes from contact with overhead power lines.
-Overhead power lines are bare and getting too close or contacting them will create a path to ground for electricity.
+The most common risk of electrocution comes from contacts with overhead power lines.
+Overhead power lines are bare and getting too close or contacting them will create a path to the ground for electricity.
 Always treat overhead power lines as if they were energized.

-Safe Distances While Passing Under Power Lines Never measure line heights yourself.
-A Maritime Electric official can determine through a site inspection the height clearance needed for equipment travelling under the power line.
+Safe Distances While Passing Under Power Lines

+Never measure line heights yourself.
+A Maritime Electric official can determine the height clearance needed for equipment travelling under the power lines through a site inspection.
 The required clearance must be maintained between the power line and the top of the equipment when travelling under it.